graelo/xrust/README.md

-There is nothing special about the name of the script, I just use it to remind me of the [target triple](https://doc.rust-lang.org/nightly/rustc/platform-support.html) brought by the `u0xy/xrs:linux-arm64` image.
+There is nothing special about the name of the script, I just use it to remind me of the [target triple](https://doc.rust-lang.org/nightly/rustc/platform-support.html) brought by the `u0xy/linux-arm64` image.

 If you have other targets to cross-compile to, you can prepare other bridging scripts, like for instance

-    docker run --rm u0xy/xrs:linux-arm64-musl > ./xrs-aarch64-unknown-linux-musl
+    docker run --rm u0xy/linux-arm64-musl > ./xrs-aarch64-unknown-linux-musl

 ### How to cross-compile a Cargo project

-Let's remember that, assuming you have an existing Cargo project such as
+Let's cross-compile a simple Cargo project such as

     cargo init --bin hello && cd hello

-building it with
+If you build it on a Intel-based macOS:

     cargo build --release

-on your host yields the following `target` tree structure
+it yields the following `target` tree structure

     target
     ├── CACHEDIR.TAG